cyoung85/Slime_Games/README.md

 # Ball
 The ball will have gravity properties to it, but they may be slightly altered from realistic physics.
 Altering the ball physics helps the game to be more enjoyable.

+The outside border on all sides of the window are boundaries for the ball and will reflect the ball as if it was a wall.